zvictor/tina.io/content/docs/tina-cloud/client.md

   relativePath: 'welcome.md',
   section: 'pages',
 }
-const payload = await client.requestWithForm(query, {
+const payload = await client.request(query, {
   variables,
 })
 ```

-Note the function name `requestWithForm` - this will take your query and "hydrate" it with additional fields needed by Tina.
-We also expose a `request` function, which won't add any Tina form fields.

-> It may be desirable to support other GraphQL clients like Apollo in the future, there's not much stopping us from doing this, but for simplicity, we're using `fetch` and not doing any caching or normalization on the client.

 ### Using the data on your site

-As you can see there's nothing particularly special about this process - you query for data, pass it to your components, and render it out as you would with any other Headless CMS with a GraphQL API.
+As you can see there's nothing particularly special about this process - you query for data, pass it to your components, and render it out as you would with any other headless CMS with a GraphQL API.
 Maintaining this workflow is one of the goals of this project, we'd like for it to be just as capable as any other CMS in that sense.
 However since we have a 100% type-safe schema that represents all of your content models, it means we can take things a bit further...

-## Connecting to Tina forms
+## The problem: configuring TinaCMS forms

-When working with Tina, you'll inevitably face a fork in the road: save content to a CMS, or use a free-form data store like `.json` or `.md` files.
+When working with the TinaCMS toolkit, you'll inevitably face a fork in the road: save content to a CMS, or use a free-form data store like `.json` or `.md` files.
 The tradeoffs are many, but a few things jump out as big questions you'll need to answer:

 ### Using free-form data stores